My OpenLearn Profile

 Influences on accounting regulation

-By the end of this unit you will be able to:
+After studying this course, you should be able to:

-- identify factors that have influenced the development of financial reporting;
+- identify factors that have influenced the development of financial reporting

-- provide examples of how those factors have effected change in particular countries;
+- provide examples of how those factors have effected change in particular countries

-- list a number of variables that affect the development of accounting rules in different jurisdictions;
+- list a number of variables that affect the development of accounting rules in different jurisdictions

-- explain the contingent model of accounting change;
+- explain the contingent model of accounting change

 - apply the theories of accounting development to new situations.